Series / Warrior of Love Rainbowman

 is Toho's first toku

 show that aired in 1972-1973.
+The show ran for 52 episodes.
 It was created by Kohan Kawauchi, who is also responsible for the first tokusatsu, Moonlight Mask

 The toku series began with Takeshi Yamato, a pro wrestler who goes to India to learn discipline from the old sage Daibadatta.
 When Daibadatta trains him, he gives Takeshi Yamato the Henshin Hero